 The check-in/check-out day during the high season is generally Saturday and the minimum stay is one week.
 With a week-long stay, the cottage will be available to you from 16 o'clock on the day of your arrival until 12 o'clock (noon) on the day of your departure.

-The prices of cottages vary according to the time of year and type of cottage.
+The prices of holiday homes vary according to the time of year and type of cottage.
 For lake- or seashore cottages summer is the high season (weeks 25-32) and holidaying at these location is the cheapest in the spring and autumn.
-The most expensive time for the cottages at ski resort is generally the late winter to early spring period (weeks 8-17), Christmas and New Year.
+The most expensive time for the holiday homes at ski resort is generally the late winter to early spring period (weeks 8-17), Christmas and New Year.

-You by yourself must notify the owner/caretaker of the cottage of your time of arrival, either by phone or e-mail well in advance.
+You by yourself must notify the owner/caretaker of the holiday home of your time of arrival, either by phone or e-mail well in advance.

-The rental includes unrestricted use of the cottage and sauna.
-Cottages have normal furnishings as well as crockery, eating and cooking utensils.
+The rental includes unrestricted use of the holiday home and sauna.
+Holiday homes have normal furnishings as well as crockery, eating and cooking utensils.
 Fuel, wood and electricity are also covered by the rental (if not otherwise mentioned).

 The running hot and cold water mentioned in the cottage descriptions most often comes from a nearby well.
 The running water quality might not be as good as that of municipal (town) water.
 You often either fetch drinking water from the owner/caretaker by yourself or the owner brings drinking water to the cottage in canisters.

-Many cottages also have a TV.
+Many holiday homes also have a TV.
 Please, remember however, that there are no cable TV networks in the Finnish countryside and that the quality of picture may not be quite as good as in town.

-Cottages have mattresses, pillows and blankets.
+Holiday homes have mattresses, pillows and blankets.
 You must bring sheets, duvet covers, pillowcases and towels.
-In many cases, bed linen can be rented through Lomarengas or from the cottage owner (price from €10 per person); this will include sheets, duvet cover, pillowcase and hand and bath towels.
+In many cases, bed linen can be rented through Lomarengas or from the caretaker (price from €10 per person); this will include sheets, duvet cover, pillowcase and hand and bath towels.